-Prerequisites: Meet specific requirements.
-To be taken concurrently with Cosmetology I. CTE Approval
+Grade Placement: 11 1 credit Prerequisite: To be taken concurrently with Cosmetology I

 Cosmetology I (COSMET1)

 Students coordinate integration of academic, career, and technical knowledge, and skills in this laboratory instructional sequence course designed to provide job-specific training for employment in cosmetology careers.
 Instruction includes sterilization and sanitation procedures, hair care, nail care, and skin care and meets the Texas Department of Licensing and Regulation requirements for licensure upon passing the state examination.
 Analysis of career opportunities, requirements, expectations, and development of workplace skills are included.